-This repository provides examples and best practices for building recommendation systems, provided as Jupyter notebooks.
+This repository contains examples and best practices for building recommendation systems, provided as Jupyter notebooks.
 The examples detail our learnings on five key tasks:

 - Prepare Data: Preparing and loading data for each recommender algorithm